 (8) The Arbitration and Conciliation Act, 1996.

 The practice of arbitration for the settlement of disputes between countries originated in Greece as far back as 600 B.C.
 But the modern history of international arbitration between countries may be traced to the Treaty of Amily, and the Jay Treaty of 1794.
-The practice of mixed commission for arbitration was followed by a number of States in the nineteenth century.
+The practice of mixed commission for arbitration was followed by a number of states in the nineteenth century.
 A departure from this practice was made in the case of the Alabama claims (1872), where a collegiate body was constituted by the nomination of each party.
 At the Hague Peace Conference of 1899, The Hague Convention contained a set of rules for arbitral procedures and established a Permanent Court of Arbitration with its seat at the Hague.
 It is more “a device for facilitating the creation of ad hoc tribunal” than a court.
 During the life of the League of Nations, arbitration was one of the modes to maintain international peace and security in the world.
-Article 33(1) of the United Nations Charter provides the reference to arbitration for the settlement of dispute which is likely to endanger the maintenance of international peace and security.
+Article 33(1) of the United Nations Charter provides the reference to arbitration for the settlement of the dispute which is likely to endanger the maintenance of international peace and security.

 When a country resorts to arbitration against another country, it may do so on its own or on behalf of individuals to whom it is prepared to extend diplomatic protection.
 It is still the current practice for countries to extend their diplomatic protection to individuals so as to bring claims on their behalf against another country.
-For resolution of disputes between sovereign nations two particular forms of arbitral tribunal need special mention.
+For the resolution of disputes between sovereign nations two particular forms of arbitral tribunal need special mention.
 They are the Permanent Court of Arbitration (PCA) and the International Court of Justice (ICJ) which are both located at The Hague in the Netherlands.

-The International Court of Justice (ICJ) was created after the Second World War as “the principal judicial organ of the United Nations” and all members of the United Nations are ipso facto parties to the Statute of the Court.
+The International Court of Justice (ICJ) was created after the Second World War as “the principal judicial organ of the United Nations” and all members of the United Nations are ipso facto parties to the Statute of the Couritratt.

-Special mention may be made to the two international organisations which offer special facilities for the conduct of international commercial arbitrations.
+Special mention may be made to the two international organizations which offer special facilities for the conduct of international commercial arbitrations.
 These are PCA at the Hague and the International Centre for the Settlement of Investment Disputes (ICSID) at Washington.
 Private arbitration i.e. arbitration between a country and a private party may be held at PCA under the Rules of arbitration formulated in 1962 which is shortly known as “Rules of arbitration and conciliation for settlement of international disputes between the two parties of which only one is a country.”